aspose-pdf/Aspose.PDF-Documentation/net/advanced-operations/working-with-documents/_index.md

 ---
-title: Working with Document
+title: Working with Documents in Aspose.PDF for .NET
 type: docs
 weight: 110
-url: /net/working-with-document/
+url: /net/working-with-documents/
+date: "2020-10-12"
 description: This article describes to you what manipulations can be done with the document with the Aspose.PDF library.
+aliases:
+    - url: /net/working-with-document/
 ---

 ## Articles in this section